 - (1) Applicability.
-This section applies to any nonroad engines as defined in WAC 173-400-030, except for: - (a) Any nonroad engine that is: - (i) In or on a piece of equipment that is self-propelled or serves a dual purpose by both propelling itself and performing another function; or - (ii) In or on a piece of equipment that is intended to be propelled while performing its function. - (b) Nonroad engines with a cumulative maximum rated brake horsepower of 500 BHP or less. - (c) Engines being stored in work centers, garages, or engine pool sites prior to being dispatched to the field for use and that do not provide back-up power at the work center, garage, or engine pool.
-Such engines may be operated at these facilities only for the purpose of engine maintenance, testing, and repair. - (d) A back-up engine demonstrated to have the same or lower emissions than the primary power nonroad engine. - (2) Nonroad engines are not subject to: - (a) New source review. - (b) Control technology determinations. - (c) Emission limits set by the state implementation plan, SIP. - (d) Chapter 173-460 WAC. - (3) All days that a nonroad engine provides the same function for the source, regardless of where within the boundaries of the source the function is performed, shall be included in determining whether the engine has become a stationary engine. - (3)(4) Fuel standards.
+This section applies to any nonroad engines as defined in WAC 173-400-030, except for: - (a) Any nonroad engine that is: - In or on a piece of equipment that is self-propelled or serves a dual purpose by both propelling itself and performing another function; or - (ii) In or on a piece of equipment that is intended to be propelled while performing its function. - (b) Nonroad engines with a cumulative maximum rated brake horsepower of 500 BHP or less. - (c) Engines being stored in work centers, garages, or engine pool sites prior to being dispatched to the field for use and that do not provide back-up power at the work center, garage, or engine pool.
+Such engines may be operated at these facilities only for the purpose of engine maintenance, testing, and repair. - (d) A back-up nonroad engine demonstrated to have the same or lower emissions than the primary power nonroad engine.

+(2) Nonroad engines are not subject to:

+- (a) New source review.

+- (b) Control technology determinations.

+- (c) Emission limits set by the state implementation plan, SIP.

+- (d) Chapter 173-460 WAC.

+All days that a nonroad engine provides the same function for the source, regardless of where within the boundaries of the source the function is performed, shall be included in determining whether the engine has become a stationary engine.

+- (3) Fuel standards.
 All nonroad engines must use ultra low sulfur diesel or ultra low sulfur bio-diesel (a sulfur content of 15 ppm or 0.0015% sulfur by weight or less), gasoline, natural gas, propane, liquefied petroleum gas (LPG), hydrogen, ethanol, methanol, or liquefied/compressed natural gas (LNG/CNG).
-A facility that receives deliveries of only ultra low sulfur diesel or ultra low sulfur bio-diesel is deemed to be compliant with this fuel standard.
+A facility that receives deliveries of only ultra low sulfur diesel or ultra low sulfur bio-diesel is deemed to be compliant with this fuel standard. - (4) > 500 and ≤ 2000 BHP.
+This section applies to a project that requires the installation and operation of nonroad engines with a cumulative maximum rated brake horsepower greater than 500 BHP and less than or equal to 2000 BHP.